 Direction & Screenplay: James L. Brooks.

 Cast: Adam Sandler.
 Téa Leoni.
 Paz Vega.
 Cloris Leachman.
 Shelbie Bruce.
 Sarah Steele.
 Ian Hyland.
 Cecilia Suárez.
 Thomas Haden Church.

 Most of Brooks’ Emmys have been for his role as a creator of the animated series The Simpsons.
 Other wins, whether as producer or writer, were for The Mary Tyler Moore Show, Taxi, and The Tracey Ullman Show.

 Spanglish actress Cloris Leachman was featured in The Mary Tyler Moore Show and starred in one of its spin-offs, Phyllis, which earned her a Golden Globe at the 1976 ceremony.

 Cloris Leachman, James L. Brooks, Paz Vega, and Adam Sandler Spanglish movie images: Columbia Pictures.

-“Spanglish Movie (2004) Review: Adam Sandler Surprises in James L. Brooks’ Condescending Romantic Comedy” last updated in July 2021.
+“Spanglish Movie: Surprising Sandler in Condescending Romcom” last updated in September 2021.